ioriayane/Hagoromo/web/content/docs/see/realtime-feed.en.md

 This is a function that uses [Jetstream](https://docs.bsky.app/blog/jetstream) to display posts as they are posted.

-Unlike the usual timeline, where you get a batch of posts at regular intervals, you can enjoy a more realistic feed.
+Unlike the usual timeline, where posts are collected together at regular intervals, you can enjoy a more realistic feed.

 ## How to add to the column